EdoardoGruppi/Deep_Understanding_of_AI_Based_Drug_Discovery/Instructions.md

 Once all the necessary packages have been installed you can run the code by typing this line on the terminal or by the specific command within the IDE.

-**Note:** To follow step by step the main execution take a look at the dedicated Section below.

 ```
 python main.py
 ```

-## Datasets

-### Chembl

-### QM9

-## Main execution

-Before the execution of the code, the Datasets folder must be left empty.
-Once the functions displayed below are called...

-UPDATE

-...the folder presents the following structure.

-UPDATE

 ## Issues